Post-Traumatic Stress Disorder (PTSD)

 While that’s definitely a possibility, war isn’t the only form of trauma, nor does every person who goes to war develop PTSD.
 PTSD is a possible complication of having experienced trauma, just like pneumonia can be a complication of an upper respiratory infection.
 It doesn’t always happen, but when it does, it can seriously impair your life.

 Post-traumatic Stress Disorder (PTSD) can develop from being exposed to a wide variety of traumatic events such as motor vehicle crashes, home accidents, sexual assault, domestic violence, or being involved in a natural disaster.
-As the diagnostic “Bible,” (DSM-V) describes it, PTSD happens after “being witness to or being exposed to situations involving threatened or actual serious physical harm or death.”
+As the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) describes it, PTSD happens after “being witness to or being exposed to situations involving threatened or actual serious physical harm or death.”
 But it’s important to keep in mind that experiencing a trauma doesn’t mean a person will absolutely develop PTSD.
 In fact, the vast majority of those exposed to a trauma will NOT develop the disorder.
 Only 7 or 8 people out of 100 who are exposed to a trauma event will develop PTSD according to the National Center for PTSD.

 Immediately after a significantly traumatic event, it is completely normal (and expected!) to experience symptoms such as difficulty sleeping, mood changes, feeling “on edge,” and having nightmares.
 This is the body’s natural response when bad things happening.
 It is when a full month goes by and symptoms have not improved that therapists begin to consider a diagnosis of PTSD.
 Prior to one month, a person may instead meet criteria for what is referred to as Acute Stress Disorder.